nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Edit current team: `edit team`

 After a while, your group decides to change its team name.
-You are able to edit both, the name and the description, of a team with the `edit team` command.
+You are able to edit both the name and the description of a team with the `edit team` command.

 The `edit team` command allows you to edit the details your currently selected team.
 The edited team details will be shown in the [currently selected team](#current-team-section).

 Here, let us take a quick walk-through on how to edit your currently selected team.

-Supposed you have decided on better team name `NUS TruthTable`
+Suppose you have decided on better team name `NUS TruthTable`

 Enter the command `edit team -n "NUS TruthTable"`.